-- 34 In determining the Plan's strategic asset allocation, the Trustee attempts to select an allocation that will achieve a risk adjusted return consistent with the achievement of the Plan's performance objectives. - 35 The Trustee recognises the need to take some risk in order to generate a sufficient investment return over the long term to make the Plan affordable, as measured by the contributions payable.
+- In determining the Plan's strategic asset allocation, the Trustee attempts to select an allocation that will achieve a risk adjusted return consistent with the achievement of the Plan's performance objectives. - The Trustee recognises the need to take some risk in order to generate a sufficient investment return over the long term to make the Plan affordable, as measured by the contributions payable.
 However, the Trustee does not wish to take so much risk that the volatility of the investment returns relative to the liabilities becomes unacceptable.
-The Trustee will review the level of risk relative to the liabilities at least every three years. - 36 The Trustee recognises a number of risks involved in the investment of the Plan's assets: - Solvency risk and mismatching risk - are measured through among other things regular investment strategy reviews, ongoing triennial actuarial valuations, annual funding updates and the assessment of the expected development of the liabilities relative to the current and alternative investment policies. - are managed through among other things the choice of the benchmark and the asset ranges set out in Section 12 of this Statement, in addition to assessing the progress of the actual growth of the liabilities relative to the selected investment policy. - Manager risk - is managed through among other things the use of passive management, the ongoing monitoring of the Investment Manager's actual deviation of returns relative to the objective and factors supporting the Investment Manager's investment process.
+The Trustee will review the level of risk relative to the liabilities at least every three years. - 36 The Trustee recognises a number of risks involved in the investment of the Plan's assets:

+Solvency risk and mismatch risk:

+- are measured through, among other things, regular investment strategy reviews, ongoing triennial actuarial valuations, annual funding updates and the assessment of the expected development of the liabilities relative to the current and alternative investment policies. - are managed through among other things the development of a portfolio consistent with delivering the Plan's investment objective, the choice of benchmark and the asset ranges set out in paragraph 13 of this Statement, and assessing the progress of the actual growth of the liabilities relative to the selected investment policy.

+Investment Manager risk:

+• is managed through, among other things, the use of passive management, the ongoing monitoring of the Investment Manager's actual deviation of returns relative to the objective and factors supporting the Investment Manager's investment process.

+Liquidity risk:

+- is measured by the level of cash flow required by the Plan over a specified period. - is managed by the Plan's administrators who monitor the level of cash held in order to limit the impact of the cash flow requirements on the investment policy, and through holding assets of appropriate liquidity.

+Political risk:

-- Liquidity risk - is measured by among other things the level of cashflow required by the Plan over a specified period. - is managed by among other things the Plan's administrators who monitor the level of cash held in order to limit the impact of the cash flow requirements on the investment policy. - Political risk - is measured by among other things the level of concentration of any one market leading to the risk of an adverse influence on investment values arising from political intervention. - is managed by among other things regular reviews of the actual investments relative to policy and through regular assessment of the levels of diversification within the existing policy. - Inappropriate investments risk - o is measured by among other things the asset allocation and mix of assets. - is managed through among other things restrictions given to the Investment Manager and the use of passive management. - Currency risk - is measured by among other things the level of overseas investment and the translation effect of currencies leading to the risk of an adverse influence on investment values. - Interest rate and inflation risk - are measured by comparing the likely movement in the Plan's liabilities and assets due to movements in inflation and interest rates - are managed by holding assets that respond in a similar way to the liabilities to changes in inflation and interest rates - Sponsor risk - Is measured by receiving regular financial updates from the Employer and carrying out periodic covenant assessments - Is managed through an agreed contribution and funding schedule and regular assessment of covenant
+- is measured by, among other things, the level of concentration of any one market leading to the risk of an adverse influence on investment values arising from political intervention. - is managed by, among other things, regular reviews of the actual investments relative to policy and through regular assessment of the levels of diversification within the existing policy.

+Inappropriate investments risk:

+- is measured by, among other things, the asset allocation and mix of assets. - is managed by, among other things, restrictions given to the Investment Manager and the use of passive management.

+Currency risk:

+- is measured by the level of exposure to non-Sterling denominated assets. - is managed by the implementation of a currency hedging programme (carried out within some of the pooled investment vehicles) which reduces the impact of exchange rate movements on the Plan's asset value.

+Custodial risk:

+• is addressed through investment in pooled vehicles, with the pooled fund managers being responsible for selection of suitable custodians.

+Revlon Group Pension Plan 7

+Interest rate and inflation risk:

+are measured by comparing the likely movement in the Plan's liabilities and assets due to movements in inflation and interest rates.

+are managed by holding assets that respond in a similar way to the liabilities to changes in inflation and interest rates.

+Sponsor risk:

+• is measured by receiving regular financial updates from the Company and carrying out periodic covenant assessments.

+• is managed through an agreed contribution and funding schedule and regular assessment of covenant.